 Patric’s depiction of portents from Katerina’s childhood and what transpires over the course of a single day in the microcosm that is the RMS Aquitania, visceral and deeply unsettling.
-It is a sensory overload, the narrative shifting from the extremes of grotesque and violence to the poetic and philosophical at the will of forces unseen.
-The reader feeling as though they themselves are being buffeted by the waves of the jet black Atlantic, struggling to maintain their footing on slippery decks.
+It is a sensory overload, with the narrative shifting from the extremes of grotesque and violence to the poetic and philosophical at the will of forces unseen.
+The reader is left feeling as though they themselves are being buffeted by the waves of the jet black Atlantic, struggling to maintain their footing on slippery decks.

 The layered symbolism and metaphor, evocative and powerful.
 And the denouement, somehow even more shocking and haunting than all that came before it.

 Do you see how the dead designed me through words?
 I breathed in their thoughts and their thoughts became my own.
 I breathe them out and they become yours.
 Our language is the history of the dead.

 While for my personal tastes not quite as moving as Black Rock White City, the power and impact of Atlantic Black is undeniable and very impressive.

 BOOK RATING: The Story 4 / 5 ; The Writing 5 / 5

 About the Author, A S Patric